LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 .. note::
-   Due to the iText implementation of PDF support in Lasso 9, PDF documents created may contain one form only.
+   Due to the iText implementation of PDF support in Lasso 9, PDF documents created may contain only one form.

 Creating Forms